 - Assign a buddy.
 During family get-togethers, select someone to be on hand to maintain a close watch on older family members to make certain they remain comfortable.

-For additional summertime safety tips for older adults, contact Abby Senior Care, the leaders in at-home care in Denver.
+For additional summertime safety tips for older adults, contact Abby Senior Care.
 We’re also an ideal companion for seniors throughout the summer season and beyond, providing as much or as little care and support in the home as required to ensure optimal health and wellbeing, including meal preparation and monitoring food and fluid intake, engagement in enjoyable conversations and pastimes, transportation to fun outings, and so much more.